Metastatic breast cancer (MBC) is breast cancer that has spread to other parts of the body. Treatment depends on a variety of factors.

 In this article, find answers to eight frequently asked questions about treatments and management strategies for MBC

 A person’s tumor profile is important in determining the treatment options.
 The details of the tumor profile indicate which of three types of receptor are present in cancer cells:

 - progesterone receptor

-If the cancer is estrogen receptor- or progesterone receptor-positive, it means that hormones in the body influence the breast cancer.
-People with MBC may use medications that block hormones, known as hormonal therapy, in all stages.
+If the breast cancer is positive for the estrogen or progesterone receptors, it means that hormones are influencing it.
+People with MBC at any stage may use medications that block hormones, known as hormonal therapy.

 The specific regimen depends on multiple factors, including the use of any previous regimens.

-It is also important to consider the medical condition of the recipient.
-Medical teams should also consider the presence of any other medical concerns present, such as heart disease, before recommending treatment options.
+Doctors also consider the medical condition of the person and the presence of any other medical concerns, such as heart disease, before they recommend treatment options.

-Advances in treatment of MBC continue to evolve.
-It is important that people with MBC ask their medical team if there are any new strategies specific to their tumor type, taking their medical history into consideration.
+Advances in the treatment of MBC continue to evolve.
+It is important that people with MBC ask their medical teams if there are any new strategies specific to their tumor type, taking their medical history into consideration.

 The tumor profile determines the targeted therapies for which a person with MBC may be a suitable candidate.
-In those with HER2-positive breast cancer, doctors prescribe medication such as trastuzumab to counteract the HER2 receptor.
+In those with HER2-positive breast cancer, doctors prescribe medications such as trastuzumab (Herceptin) to counteract the HER2 receptor.